 Don’t stress about Valentine’s Day.
 Embrace it.
 Welcome it.

-If in the past you and your spouse have taken a ho-hum attitude towards Valentine’s Day, then I challenge you to rethink your approach.
+If in the past you and your spouse have taken a ho-hum attitude toward Valentine’s Day, then I challenge you to rethink your approach.

 Sit down with your spouse and let them know that you want this year to be a day to reconnect and celebrate your relationship.